metagenlab/zAMP/docs/pages/setup.rst

 Reference database
 =======================================================================

-In the very last step of setup and before the first execution of the pipeline, a dedicated workflow must be executed to prepare and format the reference taxonomy database.
-For this, refer to :ref:`DB_preprocessing` page.
+zAMP can be run with Silva, Greengenes2, and EzBioCloud databases for taxonomy assignment.
+However, if the user wishes to preprocess the database before running the pipeline's main workflow for raw reads' processing, a dedicated workflow must be executed to prepare and format the reference taxonomy database.
+To do so, refer to the :ref:`DB_preprocessing` page.

 References